cinghie/wordpress-starter-pack/wp-content/plugins/woo-add-gtin/readme.txt

 * Add unique GTINs for product variations
 * Option to display GTIN on the single product page
 * Change GTIN to any other text
+* Add GTIN to structured product data
+* Works with product feeds like Google Shopping and more (requires a feed plugin)

 == Installation ==